Configuring risk assessment

 Derived risk factors

 Derived risks factors are based on historical performance data, the impact or priority of the change request, and the impact or priority of the attached CI.
-When a change is completed, the change manager or coordinator must enter a performance rating, as listed in the following table.
-This performance rating is a combined consideration of all derived factors on a change.
+When a change is completed, the change manager or coordinator can enter a value in the Performance Rating field, as listed in the following table.
+If you have configured changes rules, then the performance rating value is set as per the configuration settings.
+If you have not configured the change rules or have not entered the value manually, the default value is automatically set to 3 once the change request closes or gets complete.

 Performance rating level